 Which laser cutter is the best to buy?
-I am on record as saying the Glowforge is my favourite laser cutter but that doesn’t mean it is the right tool for you in 2022, so let’s take a look at the main options I would suggest you look at if I was going to purchase today.
+I am on record as saying the Glowforge is my favorite laser cutter but that doesn’t mean it is the right tool for you in 2023, so let’s take a look at the main options I would suggest you look at if I was going to purchase today.

-Diodes are a great way to add a laser to an existing platform (CNC or 3d printer) or a budget way to get into lasering with a full kit.
+Diodes are a great way to add a laser to an existing platform (CNC or 3d printer) or a budget way to get into laser engraving with a full kit.

 A lot has changed since the original cheap diode lasers came out, fortunately.